-- 1. (1) This Code applies to you as a member of Rotherham Borough Council ("the Council"). - (2) You should read this Code together with the general principles prescribed by the Secretary of State, which are set out at Annex 1 to this Code. - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code:-

-"meeting" means any meeting of-

-- (a) the Council;

-- (b) the executive of the Council;
+- 1.-(1) This Code applies to you as a member of an authority. - (2) You should read this Code together with the general principles prescribed by the Secretary of State (see Annexure to this Code). - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code- - "meeting" means any meeting of- - (a) the authority; - (b) any of the authority's committees or sub-committees, joint committees or joint sub-committees;

-- (c) any of the Council's or its executive's committees, subcommittees, joint committees, joint sub-committees, or area committees;

-"member" includes a co-opted member and an appointed member of the Council.
+"member" includes a co-opted member and an appointed member.